takyo101/lantern-android/README.md

 make
 ```

-This will create a new `app` subdirectory with an example android project.
+This will create a new `app` subdirectory with an example Android project.
 You
 may import the contents of the `app` subdirectory into Android Studio to see it
 working.